 K through 6th grades must wear their P. E. uniforms all day on their P. E. days.
-Secondary students who take P. E. will be informed by their teacher regarding approved P. E. wear.

-Athletic shoes must be worn for P. E.

-Leggings are not allowed in place of sweatpants.
+Athletic shoes must be worn for P. E. Leggings are not allowed in place of sweatpants.
 Leggings that are specifically designed for athletics are permitted as long as they are solid black and worn under the P. E. uniform shorts.